What importers need to do to prepare for the rules and processes if the UK leaves the EU with no deal.

 Find out more information on high-risk products, including the current list of products defined as high risk.

 Importing animal byproducts not for human consumption (ABP) from EU countries to the UK

-If you’re importing category 3 ABP from the EU, you can continue normal trade activities from 12 April.
+If you’re importing category 3 ABP from the EU, you can continue normal trade activities after the UK leaves the EU.
 There will be no additional controls or checks.
-It’s likely that from 12 April you will not be permitted to import category 1 and 2 ABP from the EU.
+It’s likely that from 31 October you will not be permitted to import category 1 and 2 ABP from the EU.

 Documents for transporters